 Exterior paint: 69 or 61 Camel (metallic).
 Unsure of exact match, but it is one of these

-Tire and wheel size: unknown
+Factory tire and wheel size: unknown

 Interesting to note is our vehicle has a hood ornament mounted on the front valance.
 No other pictures or dealer or factory documentation we can find show a hood ornament mounted there.
 Our best guess is this in not the same valance that came with the vehicle from the factory.
 Missing are the rear bumper guards and factory stereo.
 It also has the extra chrome trim package (paint-break moldings) between the bed rail and the mid-body trim line.
 This makes it a 'Conquista' package, even though the logos on the tailgate and passenger side dash are not there (the tailgate having been repainted and the dash replaced with a black one).
 This package most likely included a two-tone paint scheme.